-policy 9A-5.6 Solar Energy-The use of solar energy for water and space heatingmaximization of renewable energy sources shall should-be encouraged for the supply of electricity and heat for new and existing buildings-and incentivized ordinances shall be developed to protect solar access the preservation and weatherization of housing shall be prioritized, particularly in high-density and overburdened communities, to enhance energy resiliency and equity.
+policy 9A-5.6 The maximization of renewable energy sources shall be encouraged for the supply of electricity and heat for new and existing buildings and the preservation and weatherization of housing shall be prioritized, particularly in high-density and overburdened communities, to enhance energy resiliency and equity.

-policy 9A-5.7 Design-The county should-shall work with builders and developers to integrate renewable and energy efficiency resources -through incentive programs to seek and implement alternative energy resources in into building and site design, and land use such as through incentive programs, green building certification programs, and C-PACER financing programs.
+policy 9A-5.7 The county shall work with builders and developers to integrate renewable and energy efficiency resources into building and site design, such as through incentive programs, green building certification programs, and C-PACER financing programs.